Chiari I malformation

 - >5 mm: Chiari 1 malformation

 To make matters worse the 'normal' position of the cerebellar tonsils varies with age.
-In neonates the tonsils are located just below the foramen magnum and descend further during childhood, reaching their lowest point somewhere between 5 and 15 years of age.
+In neonates, the tonsils are located just below the foramen magnum and descend further during childhood, reaching their lowest point somewhere between 5 and 15 years of age.
 As the individual ages further the tonsils usually ascend coming to rest at the level of the foramen magnum 3.
 As such although 5mm descent in an adult should be viewed with suspicion, in a child it is most likely normal 3.

-With modern volumetric scanning, and high quality sagittal reformats relatively good views of the foramen magnum and tonsils can be achieved although the intrinsic lack of contrast (compared to MRI) makes accurate assessment difficult.
+With modern volumetric scanning and high quality sagittal reformats relatively good views of the foramen magnum and tonsils can be achieved although the intrinsic lack of contrast (compared to MRI) makes accurate assessment difficult.
 More frequently the diagnosis is suspected on axial images where the medulla is embraced by the tonsils and little if any CSF is present.
 This is referred to as a crowded foramen magnum.

 MRI is the imaging modality of choice.
 On sagittal imaging, the best plane for assessing for the presence of Chiari I malformations, the tonsils are pointed, rather than rounded and referred to as peg-like.
 The sulci are vertically oriented, forming so-called sergeant stripes.
 Axial images through the foramen show crowding of the medulla by the tonsils.
 A syrinx may be seen in the spinal cord.

 Treatment and prognosis

-- I - asymptomatic
+- I: asymptomatic

-- III - syrinx
+- III: syrinx

 Treatment is usually reserved only for symptomatic patients or those with a syrinx.
 It consists of decompressing the posterior fossa, by removing part of the occipital bone, and posterior arch of C1 as well as performing a duroplasty.

-It was first described in 1891 by Hans Chiari - Austrian pathologist (1851-1916), Austrian pathologist, based on the autopsies of children.
+It was first described in 1891 by Hans Chiari (1851-1916), Austrian pathologist, based on the autopsies of children.

-Imaging differential considerations include
+Imaging differential considerations include:

 - 1. Elster AD, Chen MY.
 Chiari I malformations: clinical and radiologic reappraisal.
 Radiology.
 1992;183 (2): 347-53.
 Radiology (abstract) - Pubmed citation